ECN-SEC-SMP/tp4-note-delfouilloux_ravain_rossard/README.md

 - For ZA: plotType plotNumber owner cropType
 - For ZN: plotType plotNumber owner

-You will find two examples of backup files in Parcelle_short.txt and Parcelle.txt (Figure 5.1).
+You will find two examples of backup files in Parcelle_short.txt and Parcelle.txt (Figure 4).

 ![Alt text](readme_sources/image4.png)

-Map described in the Parcelle.txt file
+Figure 4 - Map described in the Parcelle.txt file

 You must also enable the saving of a Map to a backup file.
 Complete your previous class diagram with the Map class.